-The Schenectady County Historical Society continues to change and grow, and we are more active than ever in presenting vibrant programming.
+The Schenectady County Historical Society is more active than ever in presenting vibrant programming.
 Please visit our events calendar to find information about upcoming events.

 The Schenectady County Historical Society shares stories, inspires dialogue, and encourages understanding of the history, people, and cultures of Schenectady County.

 The Schenectady County Historical Society strengthens our community as an increasingly vital destination and resource for exploring history.

 You may view an abridged version of our 2019 Strategic Plan here as well as our Bylaws and Articles of Incorporation, and the 2021-2022 Annual Report.

 The Schenectady County Historical Society is a private, not-for-profit organization.
 We are wholly supported by the dues of our members, interest and dividends earned on bequests willed to us, fees for admission and service, and sales in our two gift shops.
 Please consider supporting our mission in preserving and promoting Schenectady County’s history by making a gift below, becoming a member ,or sponsoring us through your business.

 Caroline Brown, Director of Development, 518-374-0263 x7

 Michael Diana, Historian and Director of Education, 518-374-0263 x6

 Mary Zawacki, Executive Director and Curator, 518-374-0263 x4

 Sullivan, Robert: Secretary, 2005-2023